 The Beginnings of Bad Breath

-Food you eat: Although garlic and coffee are two main offenders, other eats like onions and spicy food can bring on bad breath.
+Food you eat: Although garlic and coffee are two main offenders, other eats like onions and spicy food also can bring on bad breath.
 The odors of these foods enter your bloodstream and head right to your lungs, coming out with each exhale.

-Food "trapped" in your mouth: We're not talking about a little spinach on your teeth.
-After a meal, any food particles that remain between your teeth, in your gums, and on your tongue can release their odor into your breath -- which gets worse as that food decays.
+Food "trapped" in your mouth: We're not talking about just a little spinach on your teeth.
+After a meal, any food particles that remain between your teeth, in your gums, or on your tongue can release their odor into your breath -- which gets worse as that food decays.
 And without good care of your teeth and gums, this stuck food can set off a cascade of events leading to gum disease.

 Diets that lead to weight loss: We agree that it seems unjust, but when your body breaks down fat, the process releases chemicals that can give your breath an unpleasant smell.